jmx2inc/picpuller-for-craft3/PicPullerDocumentation.md

 #### Tags returned in an unsuccessful Craft loop:

 status: a BOOLEAN of FALSE (0) is returned when no data is returned from Instagram or there is no cache data to return

+code: an HTTP status code when available.
+404 indicates a 'not found' response.
+Codes in the 500 range represent server errors.
+See [a full list here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 error\_type: a single code word indicating the type of error ("MissingReqParameter", "UnauthorizedUser", "NoCodeReturned" issued by Pic Puller.
 Other error codes are passed through from Instagram.)